holochain/docs-pages/src/pages/resources/enable-holo.md

   },
 ```

-Later on, the component looks for this property and tries to connect to a Holo hosting device via the Web SDK.
+Next, the component looks for this property and tries to connect to a Holo hosting device via the Web SDK if `VITE_APP_IS_HOLO == true`.
 In addition to handling connections, the Web SDK also provides an authentication form for users to generate in-browser keys and install [cells](/resources/glossary/#cell) on the network.
 This form is customizable --- here we set the name of the app.

 ```typescript
   async mounted() {